BrianLipscombe/radiology-outpatient-board/README.md

 ## Testing

 1. Manual Testing
 * Buttons
+    - If register button is clicked, register page allows user to register username and password.
+    - If Log In button is clicked, log in page allows user to input username and password to access the order board.

-        - If All Orders button is clicked,
+    - If All Orders button is clicked, user is brought back to the main page.

 * Collapsible

-        -

-    * Result Box Text

-        - Any combination of correct or incorrect answers "END OF LINE!" text appears indicating completion;
-        - If the user scored less than 1 correct asnwer "YOU HAVE BEEN FORCEFULLY LIQUIDATED!!!" text appears;
-        - If the user scored more than 1 correct answers "Buy low and sell high, not the other way around!" text appears;
-        - If the user scored more than 5 correct answer "PARABOLIC ACTION TO THE MOON!!!" text appears;
-        - All functions are confirmed to work
+    - If the arrow buttons are clicked, the popup opens displaying the modality, exam description, patient's name, and the username of the tech who added the order.
+    - If the user is logged in and if the complete/delete button is clicked, the order is removed from the database.
+    - If the user is logged in and the edit button is clicked, the edit task page aloows the user to edit the order.

 * Responsiveness

     - This project is confirmed to be responsive on all standard screen sizes using the devtools device toolbar

 * Browser Validation

     - This project is confirmed to work with different browsers: Chrome and Internet Explorer

 2. Automated Testing

 * Code Testing

     - This project has been tested using different browsers and different mobile devices such as iphone, Android, and laptops, as well as on a desktop computer.

     * Lighthouse Auditing